call-042PE/VaporObfuscator/README.md

 The gui is inspired by the vaporwave visual and art mouvement.

+This obfuscator was made for learning and not for pwning grandma.

 # What features does it have?

 For the moment VaporObfuscator only 4 features